mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 #### 1:49:28

-Well, you know, sometimes I take [...] an airplane when I take a trip, and my son says, “Dad, you should have insurance.” *[He laughs.]* And I say, “No. I don’t want insurance.
+Well, you know, sometimes I take [...] an airplane when I take a trip.
+And my son says, “Dad, you should have insurance.” *[He laughs.]* And I say, “No. I don’t want insurance.
 Because, how can I take insurance money with me?
 Insurance *for whom*?
 For *you*?
 No.” *[Laughter.]*

 I don’t like it.
 If I’m going to die, I want to take the insurance *with* me. *[Laughter.]*